BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

 desktopRouter.js
 ----------------
-   This file is the exact same as *mobileRouter.js*.
-This is where you can include desktop specific scripts that you do not want to include in your mobile web application.
+   desktopRouter.js has the exact same code as *mobileRouter.js*.
+The difference is this is where you can include desktop specific scripts that you do not want to include in your mobile web application.

 view.js
 -------
-   This file will be used by both the mobile and desktop versions of your application.
+   view.j  will be used by both the mobile and desktop versions of your application.
 It starts with a define method that lists jquery, backbone, model.js, and main.html (you can use the Require.js text plugin to dynamically include html files... very handy for including templates if you use them) as dependencies.

    The rest of the file is a pretty standard Backbone.js View class: